imixs/imixs-saga/README.md

 # <img src="https://github.com/imixs/imixs-microservice/raw/master/small_h-trans.png">

 Imixs-Microservice provides a docker image, making it easy to run the Imixs-Microservice out of the box in a Docker container.
 This container image can be used for development as also for productive purpose.
-To start the Imixs-Microservice as a docker container you need to create a container stack with Docker Compose.
+To start the Imixs-Microservice in a docker container you can define a container stack with Docker Compose.
 Docker Compose is a tool for defining and running a stack of multiple Docker containers.

-The following docker-compose.yml file defines the application stack consisting of a PostgreSQL database and a JBoss/Wildfly container to run Imixs-Microservice:
+The following docker-compose.yml file defines the application stack consisting of a PostgreSQL database and a Imixs-Microservice service:

 	version: '3.3'
 	services:

 	  db: